alexhoke1/alexhoke1.github.io/README.md

     <main>
         <h2>About Me</h2>
         <p>
-            Hello, I am Alex Hoke, a student at the University of Texas.
-I am pursuing two degrees in Actuarial Science and Economics as well as a minor in Risk Management and an Elements of Computing Certificate.
-            I am passionate about [Your Interests] and constantly strive for excellence in my academic journey.
+            Hello, I'm Alex Hoke, currently a student at the University of Texas.
+My academic path is focused on Actuarial Science and Economics, complemented by a minor in Risk Management and an Elements of Computing Certificate.
+I am deeply enthusiastic about the world of numbers, risk assessment, and financial modeling.
+Exploring intricate mathematical concepts and dissecting data patterns truly captivates me.
+Alongside that, I have a strong interest in understanding the economic forces that shape our world.
+This combination of disciplines drives me to excel in my studies and to continuously seek ways to apply my knowledge in real-world scenarios.
         </p>
         <h2>Education</h2>
         <ul>